ThePoojaChavan/ThePoojaChavan/README.md

 - 👋 Hi, I’m @ThePoojaChavan also known as Data Mom
 - 👀 I’m interested in Data Cleaning, Exploration and developing insights.
 In short I like to talk with data.
-- 🌱 I’m currently learning Tableau.
-Also taking a deep dive into SQL and Excel
 - 💞️ I’m looking to collaborate on Data Cleaning, Exploration and Data viz projects
 - 📫 Connect with me on LI @https://www.linkedin.com/in/thepoojachavan/